Differences between NI and GB licences

-If you have changed your name since your last licence was issued, you will also need to complete sections five and six of the DL1 form and provide original documents to confirm your new name.
+If you have changed your name since your last licence was issued, you will also need to complete sections 1c and 8 of the DL1 form and provide original documents to confirm your new name.

-For more information on this and identity documents, please see the link below:
+For more information on identity documents and photographs, please see the link below:

-- have held a Northern Ireland or Great Britain licence issued since 1 January 1976 or another exchangeable licence
+- have held a Northern Ireland or Great Britain driving licence issued since 1 January 1976 or hold another exchangeable licence – explained at the following links: GBR, Jersey, Guernsey, IOM, Gibraltar driving licences and Exchanging your foreign driving licence

 - have made a qualifying application for a licence